Listen to these 10 great podcasts about energy and climate

 Hosted by journalist Amy Westervelt, Drilled, external link, opens in new window is a compelling investigative podcast that looks into the role that the fossil fuel industry has played in impacting the world’s climate and the history of climate change denial.
 Their latest and second season discusses how west coast crab fisheries were shut down by warmed waters stemming from oil industry activity.

 The Energy Gang

 Though energy is an endlessly fascinating topic in our opinion, it is also endlessly complex.
-The Energy Gang, external link is a podcast that helps demystify and break down terms such as smart grids, renewables, cleantech, carbon taxes and energy policy.
+The Energy Gang, external link is a podcast that helps demystify and break down terms such as smart grids, renewables, carbon taxes, energy policy and battery technology.
 Each weekly episode features expert interviews and debate between its three hosts, helping listeners gain insight into energy issues around the world.

 The Flux Capacitor